stackbitsales/twin-cities-makeup-0e0bd/content/pages/wedding-rates.md

           of the wedding day (normally a $250 value)
       - question: Day of Bridal Makeup ~$160
         answer: "Bride’s on-site airbrush makeup and false lash application on\_the wedding day only.\_*This is offered for the bride who is comfortable with\_**NOT**\_having a makeup consult prior to her wedding day.*\n"
-      - question: How it this different from what we have today?
+      - question: ‘Queen for the Day’ Bridal Hair Package ~$215
         answer: >-
           At the office, working together is often a distruction, on remote, it could be motivation, At the office, working together is often a